bernardobrust/VideoReconstruction/sources.md

 - [Compression oriented programming, by Casey Muratori](https://caseymuratori.com/blog_0015)
 - [Casey Muratori – The Big OOPs: Anatomy of a Thirty-five-year Mistake](https://www.youtube.com/watch?v=wo84LFzx5nI&t=6616s)
 - [The Root of The Root of All Evil](https://www.youtube.com/watch?v=hpj6r6CjJf8)

+## Books Used
+**Video Processing**
+- Video Dismistified: A Handbook for the Digital Engineer, by Keith Jack

+**Computer Vision**
+- Computer Vision: Algorithms and Applications, by Richard Szeliski
+- Multiple View Geometry in Computer Vision, by Richard Hartley and Andrew Zisserman

+> Notice that there are very few books on computer vision and video processing.
+That is due to the fact that these fields change very rapidly, and books are usually outdated by the time they are published.
+Most of the information is found in research papers and online sources.

+**C Programming**
+- C Programming Language, by Brian W. Kernighan and Dennis M. Ritchie
+- Expert C Programming: Deep C Secrets, by Peter van der Linden

+**Performance**
+- Agner Fog's Optimizing Software in C++: An Optimization Guide for Windows, Linux and Mac Platforms
+- Computer Systems: A Programmer's Perspective, by Randal E. Bryant and David R. O'Hallaron
+- Performance Analysis and Tuning on Modern CPUs, by Denis Bakhvalov
+- The Art of X86 Assembly, by Randall Hyde
+- The Art of Computer Programming, by Donald E. Knuth
+- Hacker's Delight, by Henry S. Warren, Jr.
+- Computer Organization and Design: The Hardware/Software Interface, by David A. Patterson and John L. Hennessy